originalsidd/meals-app/README.md

 # meals-app

-Practice react native app with state management using Redux and all standard navigation styles using React Navigation
+Practice react native app with state management using Redux and all standard navigation styles using React Navigation.

+This app showcases a varierty of meals from Italian to Asian, from Quick and Easy to Exotic.

+- Navigate through various meal categories and a number of number of meals under those categories.
+- Find info about your favourite meal from ingredients, steps, price to Difficulty.
+- Star your favourite meals to view them under Favourites tab
+- Filter meals using the filters tab.
+Filters tab includes the options for gluten free, lactose free, vegetarian, vegan.
+Toggle necessary filters and hit the save icon to apply them.

 <div align="center">
 <table>